 Best budget option(s)

 The Airgo Air Genus is the absolute low and you can get, in terms of price and in terms of quality / size.
-So if you are on a budget, the Airgo Air Genus 400 is probably you’re best friend for a starter.
-My detailed review of the Air Genus 800 may give you an idea of what you can expect…but always bear in mind that we are talking about the cheapest air tent on the market.
+So if you are on a budget, the Eurohike Genus 400 is probably you’re best friend for a starter.
+My detailed review of the Air Genus 800 may give you an idea of what you can expect (the Air Genus is a 2019 model, the Eurohike is a 2020 model)…but always bear in mind that we are talking about the cheapest air tent on the market.

 If you think it’s too risky, the Eurohike Air 400 is much superior in every aspect, and only a slightly more expensive.
 (Detailed review on the Air 400 here).
 I was also glad to notice that GoOutdoors now stock the Eurohike Air 400 at an introductory price, which is £50 cheaper than anywhere else.